shaheryar-haider/Data-Science-Job-Salary-Predictor/README.md

 ## Limitations

-- R² of 0.37 means the model explains ~37% of salary variance — the dataset lacks key salary drivers (years of experience, skills, education)
+- R² of 0.376 means the model explains ~38% of salary variance — the dataset lacks key salary drivers (years of experience, skills, education)
 - Predictions are based on historical data and may not reflect current market conditions
 - Scoped to US and Canada only
-- Average prediction error of ~$35,876 — use the confidence range, not the point estimate alone
+- Average prediction error of ~$35,641 — use the confidence range, not the point estimate alone
+- Data covers 2020–2022; does not account for inflation, economic cycles, or recent market shifts

 ---